Toronto Metropolitan University

 Automatic Plagiarism Detection:

-Ryerson's Student Code of Non-academic Conduct is described in Senate
+TMU's Student Code of Non-academic Conduct is described in Senate

 Policy 61 (see link above).